 1. Strength Off

-Guarantee the energy is off at the breaker before you begin and use a voltage tester to verify that wire connections and/or electrical contacts are completely dead before you start working on them.
+Guarantee the energy is off at the breaker prior to starting and use a voltage tester to verify that wires and/or electrical connections are completely dead before you start working on them.
 Make sure everyone at home is aware that electrical work is going on.
-Tape the routine breaker into the off position.
+Tape the circuit breaker into the off position.

-Before beginning, ensure you have an idea in place as to what outlets, changes and fixtures will be involved in your project.
-Create sure you have the ability to the appropriate tools, including but not limited to: needlenose pliers, wire cutters, cable & wire stripper, fish & colored tape, volt quality tester, continuity specialist, electric & rightangle drill.
-You may be in a position to hire some of this equipment from the local hardware store.
+Before starting, be sure to have an idea in place as to what outlets, switches and fixtures will be involved in your project.
+Create sure you have the ability to the appropriate tools, including but not limited to: needlenose pliers, wire blades, cable & wire stripper, fish & colored tape, volts tester, continuity tester, electric & rightangle drill.
+You may be in a position to rent some of this equipment from the local hardware store.

-In case you are installing new receptacles make positive the new ones match the wiring in your home.
-A AL-CU stamps means you can use it on aluminum and copper mineral wiring.
-When it is unmarked or there is a reduce through the AL if should only be used on copper wiring.
+In case you are installing new receptacles make sure the new ones match the electrical wiring in your home.
+A AL-CU stamps means it can be used on aluminum and copper mineral wiring.
+When it is unmarked or you will find a slash through the 'S if should only be used on copper wiring.

-Never splice wires together and conceal them within a wall without a verse box — an accessible junction package should always be used to join wires.
+Never splice wires together and cover up them within a wall with out a verse box — an accessible junction container should always be used to sign up for wires.

-6. Substitute Old Wiring Of which Shows Indications of Deterioration or Fraying
+6. Substitute Old Wiring Of which Shows Signs Of Degeneration or Fraying

 7. Fix Fuse and Breaker Problems